Gavincissa/Warehouse-Simulation/README.md

 2. Open the project in your preferred IDE.
 3. Compile and run the `Main.java` file.
 4. Modify classes under `models/` to customize behavior.

+Note: This project is a work-in-progress and it is currently only designed to demonstrate basic functions at a low level